YallaCalculators

 Maximizing Affordability Legally

-To maximise how much you can borrow within the rules: reduce other debt so more income is available for the mortgage under the 50% DBR; use a co-borrower if the bank allows; ensure your contract and payslips show income clearly; shop around as DBR and income treatment can differ between banks; avoid applying for multiple new loans or cards before the mortgage.
+To maximise how much you can borrow within the rules: reduce other debt so more income is available for the mortgage under the DBR cap; use a co-borrower if the bank allows; ensure your contract and payslips show income clearly; shop around as DBR and income treatment can differ between banks; avoid applying for multiple new loans or cards before the mortgage.
 Do not misstate income or hide debt; banks verify through salary transfers and credit reports.

 Quick Reference